 Besides essential cookies, if you agree, we’d like to set optional ones that remember your wishlist for your next visit and that provide analytics for us to improve the site and our advertising.
 A cookie will remember your choice.
 If you change your mind, click on the ‘cookies’ link at the foot of the page.
 Learn more

-Whether you’re looking to get away now or book ahead for next year (prices for 2022 are already published on our website), we’re ready to help you find your perfect break.
-Our collection features several brand-new holidays, including walking holidays in western Sicily and along the Portuguese Camino to Santiago de Compostela.
-Read on to find out more, along with other recommendations from our team...
+Whether you’re looking to get away now or book ahead for 2022, we’re ready to help you find your perfect break.
+Our collection spans both the UK and Europe, and features several brand-new trips, including in western Sicily and along the Portuguese Camino to Santiago de Compostela...

 Camino de Santiago, the Old Way

 "We've dipped in and out of the Camino de Santiago in both Portugal and Spain, but Inntravel's The Old Way was a very different Camino experience.
 Starting spectacularly with two picturesque towns, facing off against each other on either side of the River Minho, we wound north through Galicia, notching up a list of highlights as we went – crossing the Roman bridge at Arcade; tucking into tapas of tiny scallops in Pontevedra's historic quarter; having noses mugged by the aroma of freshly fried fish at Combarro; and descending from the San Amaro monastery to follow a series of old watermills alongside an exuberant stream.
 A new 'walking' experience for us was an enthralling cruise upriver following the original Camino which is marked by stone crosses rising from small islands – the old way.
 Arriving into Santiago de Compostela felt like being handed the hiker's equivalent of the Holy Grail."